 In September 2009 I had the opportunity to spend a weekend there during a work trip to Seattle.
-I went back again for a weekend in April 2010 with my kids for a Ground Squirrel Safari (the Ground Squirrel window of opportunity each year is quite restricted – late spring is the best time: Beldings, Idaho, Piute and Columbia Ground Squirrels all close to Boise and the latter three were all active in April, but Beldings don't emerge until May).
+I went back again for a weekend in April 2010 with my kids for a Ground Squirrel Safari (the Ground Squirrel window of opportunity each year is quite restricted – late spring is the best time: Beldings (Urocitellus beldingi), Merriam's (Urocitellus canus), Idaho (Urocitellus brunneus), Piute (Urocitellus mollis) and Columbia Ground Squirrels (Urocitellus columbianus) are all close to Boise and the latter three I saw on that trip (Beldings don't emerge until May and I saw them in California in 2011.
+I don't remember why we didn't also look for Merriam's as they would have been active.
+But I saw them with Matt when I returned in 2012).
 All the sites I visited were within a 2 hour drive of Boise.

 We caught several Deer Mice along the riverside trail near Matt’s place.
 Raccoons, Mink, Striped Skunks and Beavers are all common along the river here, though I didn’t go looking for them.